shwetaruparel/RoboticInference/README.md

 Refer the **https://github.com/shwetaruparel/RoboticInference/blob/master/RoboticInference.pdf** for full details of the project.The project include the following -

 1)Trained Model for the supplied Dataset.
-Analysis and comparison of models used.Using Evaluate command to find out the inference time and accuracy.
+Analysis and comparison of models used.
+Evaluate command used to find out the inference time and accuracy.

 2)Trained model for the collected dataset.
 Analsysis and comparison of models used.